apertus-open-source-cinema/AXIOM-Remote/CodingGuidelines.md

   float _posX
   ```

-- if public member variables (attributes) ar present, e.g. struct are public by default, then the names have to start with capital letter.
+- if public member variables (attributes) are present, e.g. struct are public by default, then the names have to start with capital letter.

   <sub>Example:</sub>